Mile Sterjovski: Early career

-Lille OSC
+Lille

 Sterjovski's performances and record of 31 goals in 68 games in three National Soccer League (NSL) seasons earned him a move to French Ligue 1 side Lille in 2000.
-After 4 seasons at Lille, Sterjovski moved to Swiss side FC Basel.
+After four seasons at Lille, Sterjovski moved to Swiss side FC Basel.

 FC Basel

-On 14 May 2004 it was announced that Sterjovski had signed a three-year contract with FC Basel.
+On 14 May 2004, it was announced that Sterjovski had signed a three-year contract with FC Basel.
 He joined Basel's first team during their 2004–05 season under head coach Christian Gross.
 After playing in five test games Sterjovski played his domestic league debut for his new club in the home game in the St. Jakob-Park on 17 July as Basel won 6–0 against Aarau.
 As reigning Swiss champions, Basel entered the 2004–05 UEFA Champions League in the third qualifying round and their aim was to reach the group stage.
 However, they were drawn against Internazionale.
 Sterjovski scored his first goal for his new club on 24 August in the away game in the San Siro, Milan, as Basel were defeated 4–1 by Inter and Inter won the qualifier 5–2 on aggregate.
 Basel subsequently dropped into the 2004–05 UEFA Cup.
 Beating Terek Grozny in the first round, Basel qualified for the group stage.
 A 1–1 draw away against Schalke 04 was followed by a home defeat against Hearts.
 But with two victories, 2–1 away against Ferencvárosi TC and 1–0 at home against Feyenoord, saw Basel rise to third place in the group table and advance to the knock-out stage.
 In the round of 32 in the 2004–05 UEFA Cup, a home game in the St. Jakob-Park on 17 February 2005, Basel played a goalless draw against Sterjovski's former club, Lille OSC, but in the return leg Basel were defeated 2–0 and were eliminated.

 Sterjovski scored his first domestic league goal with his team in the home game on 7 November.
 It was the first goal of the game as Basel won 2–1 against Young Boys.
 Basel completed all the 2004–05 Super League season's seventeen home games undefeated, winning thirteen and drawing four.
-They ended the season as Swiss champions with 10 points advantage over second placed Thun.
+They ended the season as Swiss champions with ten points advantage over second placed Thun.
 In the first round of the 2004–05 Swiss Cup Basel played away against local amateur club FC Oberdorf.
 Sterjovski scored his first cup goal for the club in this match and Basel went on to win 4–0.
 In the second round they beat lower league team Meyrin 3–1.
 But in round three they faced Thun.
 Following a 1–1 draw after extra time.
 It required a penalty shoot-out.
 Sterjovski's spot kick was held by Thun keeper Fabio Coltorti and Thun won the shoot-out 4–3.